-Our maths leader is a Primary Mastery Specialist and works regularly for the Matrix Maths Hub.
+Our maths leader is a Primary Mastery Specialist and Assistant Maths Hub Lead for the Matrix Maths Hub.
 The school works closely with the Matrix maths hub and 2 members of staff have been part of a Teacher Research Group (TRG).
 The school is now in the sustaining phase.